UrgellMossley/UrgellMossley/README.md

 Hello there!

-I'm UrgellMossley a normal guy with a passion for coding, and webd evelopment.
+I'm UrgellMossley a normal guy with a passion for coding, and web development.
 I have been learning basic web development on and off for the past year or so, and created this repository as a way to monior and share my progress.

 My aim is to become a full stack web developer.
 I love working to create interactive and creative web apps, furthermore I am beginning to learn how we can leverage the power of Javasript via Node JS to create our own web servers.